Image courtesy of Wasif Malik

 The desert tortoise is a rare species and is protected by state law.
 If you are lucky enough to come across one please leave this likeable and harmless creature to live its life in peace in its own environment.

 - Visitor Information: The visitor center provides exhibits on the geology, ecology, prehistory, and history of the park and the nearby region.
 It is strongly recommended that each visitor make this an early stop after entering the park.
 Postcards, books, and souvenirs are on sale for your convenience.
 The visitor center is open daily from 8:30 am to 4:30.
-The rest of the park does not close.
+The rest of the park closes at sunset.

 - Entrance Fee: An entrance fee is charged per vehicle upon entering the park.
 This fee is collected at the fee booth or at self-pay stations.